Get started

 Expose a development server to the public

-Having a route accessible with Funnel means that other users on the internet can reach out to and interact with a local server running on your machine.
-For example, if you are working on a blog post and want to share a draft for review, you can make your development site available to the public with Funnel.
+A route accessible with Funnel means other internet users can interact with a local server on your device.
+For example, if you are working on a blog post and want to share a draft for review, you can make your development site publicly available with Funnel.

-The status will confirm the previous command and provide the hostname that Funnel configures for this node.
-Here, we can see it’s available on the internet:
+The status confirms the previous command and provides the hostname that Funnel configures for this device.

 Available on the internet: